AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 HR expert Josh Bersin calls this the era of the AI superworker—professionals who leverage AI to amplify their capabilities, solve problems faster, and make more strategic decisions, thus increasing (not diminishing) their value.

 When integrated intelligently into the flow of work, AI doesn’t take jobs.
 It helps professionals expand their capabilities to work smarter, gain new skills to contribute in new ways, and access opportunities that might not have existed before.
+But outcomes still depend on how people interpret, apply, and act on those outputs.

 The solution: Framing AI as a co-pilot, not a competitor